Try not to overpack if you're moving into University accommodation. You can always buy some items locally, rather than bringing them with you.

 If our staff carry out a room inspection or clean and notice that you have an electrical item without the correct CE safety mark, we will remove it immediately.

-We will leave a notice to contact our Student Living Operations team.
+We will leave a notice to contact our ResLife Ops Team.
 The item will be stored until you move out, when you'll need to collect it within 14 days.
 We will dispose of any items left behind after the 14 days.